Sleeping in the 21st century

 These recipes in turn hook can access over 500 different software and cloud platforms including Facebook, DropBox, Spotify and loads more.
 Every month over 1 billion applets are run on IFTTT and whilst IFTTT requires a little bit of geek-know to set up properly, the implications are broad.

 Currently, there aren’t that many ‘recipes’ for smart mattresses and smart beds, but there a few sleep-related things you can do, such as ‘start brewing your coffee when you hit the snooze button’.
-This might seem a like a trivial use of the technology, but as more users adopt smart bedroom technology, more integrations will undoubtably emerge.
+This might seem a like a trivial use of the tech, but as more users adopt smart bed technology, more integrations will undoubtably emerge.

 So, without further ado, let’s take a look at the best smart bed and smart mattress products that are currently on the market.